 Clarence groans in pain while the crystal end of the pin sticks out of his perfectly pressed suit jacket

-He calls out her name Miriam, she smiles a sense of victory and of curious sense of peace.
+He calls out her name Miriam, she smiles with a sense of victory and of a curious sense of peace.
 She takes off the cheaters and walks over to Clarence slumped in the chair.
 She giggles to herself.

 She drinks more brandy and becomes so intoxicated that she falls asleep by the fire which winds up setting her nightgown a flame as the scene fades.

 The Thriller graphics separate the scene.
 Olive and Edward are having a costume party.
-He’s dressed like Benjamin Franklin “The symbol of wisdom and stability”
+He’s dressed like Benjamin Franklin “The symbol of wisdom and stability.”

-At the party Sebastian Grimm tells him “Every school boy knows that Franklin wore spectacles” The guests roar with laughter.
+At the party Sebastian Grimm tells him “Every schoolboy knows that Franklin wore spectacles” The guests roar with laughter.
 Edward’s been trying to ingratiate himself into the high society crowd by throwing this festive party.
 They begin to mock him for not wearing spectacles then they start playing poker.
 Olive brings food in from the buffet, telling him she found glasses among Mother Olcott’s things.
 He can’t see with them on but Grimm says it might improve his game.
 He asks the judge for more chips.

-Grimm grabs the glasses and says “Oh there’s a laugh, the world Veritas is engraved across these spectacles… Latin for truth… It is supposed to be your calling isn’t it Judge Fluger” When the judge asks what his calling is he tells them he’s “an unpublished author, unsung, unfulfilled a soul in search of the eternal Veritas of life”
+Grimm grabs the glasses and says “Oh there’s a laugh, the word Veritas is engraved across these spectacles… Latin for truth… It is supposed to be your calling isn’t it Judge Fluger” When the judge asks what his calling is he tells them he’s “an unpublished author, unsung, unfulfilled a soul in search of the eternal Veritas of life”

 Edward puts the glasses back on again.
 He can now see what cards Grimm is holding in his hand and Judge Fluger thinks, “Wait till I tell the boys at the club how this stupid little climber pretended to lose like a gentleman… I wonder if he really did do away with the old lady”